 Above the search box, and above any results that you might click through, you'll see a horizontal menu of links.
 Here's what they do:

-Home: Takes you to the very top level of IARA's Retention Schedule Database, which offers two links:
+Home: Takes you to the very top level of IARA's Retention Schedule Database, which offers three links:

-Search for Record Series: Takes you straight back to the Record Series Search.
+Search for Record Series: Takes you directly to the Record Series Search.

 Search Help: Takes you to this page.

 Retention Schedule Help: Takes you to our Retention Schedule Help page, which explains what Retention Schedules are and how they work.